 THC (tetrahydrocannabinol)- the most abundant cannabinoid and what gives you the euphoric "high" feeling, THC is the mind altering cannabinoid however it has many medicinal uses as well including; appetite stimulant, pain management and depression.

 CBD (cannabidiol)- The second most abundant cannabinoid doesn't cause intoxication.
 CBD has numerous therapeutic uses including anxiety, pain and anti-seizure.
 CBD interupts THC from binding to the CB1 receptor, making it effective in reducing THC side effects.

 CBN (cannabinol)- this cannabinoid is not created in the plant, it's what THC turns into when it ages and is exposed to oxygen and light.
 CBN doesn't have a lot of science on it yet however some people find it helps with sleep, and some science suggest it helps with inflammation.
 Most strains have less than 1% however more products are being created with higher levels of CBN.
-One of the advantages of using that old dried out cannabis is it's higher levels of CBN.

 CBG (cannabigol)- THC and CBD are created in the cannabis plant from the precursor CBG.
 It's non-psychoactive and in recent research shows potential as a potent appetite stimulator and possible treatment for irritable bowel disease and glaucoma, however more research is needed.
 CBG is found in less than 1% of the strain.